Younanator/ReacToTool/README.md

 3. Install React
 4. Clone repository
 6. Install in the folder repository using "yarn install" via cmd/terminal
-7. Run program using  - yarn edev
+7. Run program using  - yarn edev (Runs nodejs server concurrently with react script)
 8. See General usage for how to configure it for your own use

 ## General Usage